Chilltex/solidity-erc3643/README.md

 ## Legal Disclaimer

 **DEMO ENVIRONMENT**: Deployed on Sepolia testnet for testing purposes only.
-Not for production use.
 Test tokens have no monetary value.
-Conduct independent security audits before mainnet deployment.

 ---